Diving Rules

 World Aquatics

-High school diving rules and regulations.
-Essential resource for coaches and officials.
+High school diving rules and regulations

-Need More Information?
+Visit Site →Need More Information?

-Explore our comprehensive glossary for diving terms and scoring details, or create professional scoresheets for your competitions.
+Explore our glossary or create professional scoresheets